adamwan-nexplore/guidebook-nxp-hk/what-we-share/query-performance.md

 ### What should know

 0. [Query Plan](https://thoughtbot.com/blog/reading-an-explain-analyze-query-plan "https://thoughtbot.com/blog/reading-an-explain-analyze-query-plan")
-1. Be avoid to query with complicated conditions that requires `Full Table search` on several tables
+1. Be avoid to query with complicated conditions that requires `Full Table Scan` on several tables
 2. Be aware of queries on Critical Tables (User Table, `Modules` Tables)
 3. For each query, indices should be used for tables > 1k records